Zaeb0s/epoll-socket-server/README.md

 The client objects are stored in in a dictionary s.clients by their corresponding file number.

 ## Contact
 Find something hard to understand?
 Do you have any suggestions of further improvement?
-If so do not hessitate to contact me on christoffer_zakrisson@hotmail.com
+If so do not hesitate to contact me on christoffer_zakrisson@hotmail.com